How Augmented Reality is Transforming the Retail Industry?

 AR is modern-day technology which undergoes changes frequently, therefore an e-commerce or m-commerce retailer which provides such facilities will definitely earn much higher than the ones who aren’t using it.
 Integration of AR in the retail sector has become a mandatory trend these days.
 And nowadays making an AR app is easy and cost-effective.

-Improve the shopping experience
+Improves the shopping experience

 This is like the summation of all advantages and one of the biggest AR/VR trends of modern retail.
-Whether you’re shopping online or offline, a retailer should provide the most interactive means so that you have worthy experience of shopping and would prefer to visit the shop/store/portal/app again and again.
+Whether you’re shopping online or offline, a retailer should provide the most interactive means so that you have a worthy experience of shopping and would prefer to visit the shop/store/portal/app again and again.
 Advanced In-Store Experience with digital/virtual mirrors is an important addition which is improving with the passage of time.

 Brands that are innovating with AR